To order bricks and slips contact sales@earth4Earth.co.uk or call 020 8243 4668

 Any mortar specified in the British standard (i.e. BS EN 998-2) can be used.
 We are

-currently developing our own e4E mortar in accordance with British Standards.
+also currently developing our own e4E mortar in accordance with British Standards.

 Copyright © 2023 e4E - All Rights Reserved.